verbb/hyper/docs/developers/link.md

 `urlSuffix` | The suffix value to append to the URL.
 `linkTitle` | The value for the `title` attribute for the link.
 `classes` | The value for the `class` attribute for the link.
-`customAttributes` | Any custom attributes for the link.
+`customAttributes` | Any custom HTML attributes for the link.

 ### Methods